stryker007/indejuice/README.md

 ## Submission

-Send a link to your Git repository to: tech@indejuice.com
+Send the link of your Git repository to: tech@indejuice.com